 Hello all you lovely ladies out there!
 Welcome to Kintsugi Christian blog.
 My name is Julieann, but you can call me J.C. or Julie if you prefer.

-I grew up on a native reservation in northern Wisconsin(yay cheese curds and frybread!), but currently live with my hubby, our three adorable kids, and his brother and parents on an acre in the beautiful Arkansas’ countryside.
+I grew up on a native reservation in northern Wisconsin(yay cheese curds and frybread!), but currently live with my hubby, our three adorable kids, and his brother and parents on a couple acres in the beautiful Arkansas countryside.
 When I am not chasing my kids around, arting, crocheting, singing, dancing, or generally being a nut, I’m an author/blogger.

 It is my hope that by sharing my stories, my struggles, and what I'm learning along the way will help you with your own journey with God.